leanpanda-com/fermo/README.md

 The live site is available at http://localhost:4001/

-When pages are requested,
-the server injects a JS that starts a socket, on the Elixir side, the socket registers the path that the browser is visiting.

-When changes happen to pages that are being visited, the browser is told to reload the page via the websocket.
+Page dependencies are monitored and are reloaded in the browser when changes are detected.

 # Capabilities